Heidi Messer: Collective[i]

-In 2008, Messer co-founded Cross Commerce Media with her husband, Tad Martin and brother.
+In 2008, Messer co-founded Cross Commerce Media with her husband and brother.
 As of 2014, Messer serves as the chair of the company's board of directors.
 In 2014, Messer was granted two patents in conjunction with Collective[i]'s data analytics network.

-Angel investing, board affiliations and community involvement
+Angel investing, board affiliations, and community involvement

 Messer is co-founder and CEO of World Evolved, a platform for global investment and expansion.
 She is also a founding member of the Zokei Network, an invitation-only network of artists, scientists, and business leaders who meet in private salons around the world.
 Messer is also an angel investor in numerous startups including Spire, Lifebooker, and DoDo Case.
-Additionally, she serves on the board of Alliance Bernstein.

 Messer serves on the Brown Women's Leadership Counsel and advisory boards for Netplenish, the Brown Entrepreneurship Program, the Department of Physics and Astronomy at Johns Hopkins, Dell Computers, NBC Universal, and American Express OPEN.
 Messer also serves on the board of the Partnership for New York City and has been a judge and mentor in the NYC Venture Fellows Program.